Two Mallorcas in One Day: Why Heavy Rain Affects Us More Than We Think

 Such locally limited flash floods expose weaknesses that go unnoticed in everyday life.
 The combination of steep slopes, sealed surfaces and old sewer networks means that water falling in a short time simply cannot infiltrate.
 Then weather warnings no longer help — the street becomes a stream, the cellar a swimming pool.
 What is often missing are retention areas, sufficiently large drainage capacities and targeted green spaces where the water runs down.

 Another little-discussed point is the time window.
-Such showers arrive quickly, are locally limited and intense.
+Such showers arrive quickly — a sign of abrupt weather shifts, are locally limited and intense.
 That makes planning difficult: an entire town can be affected in fifteen minutes while five kilometers away the sun is shining.
 Infrastructure is rarely designed for this parceling of extreme weather events.

 Concrete steps — immediate and long-term